Focus Areas and Working Teams of QCA

 Ps.
 We struggled for writing a cool description for the group but to cut it short this group is organizing orientation events of Queer Cyprus, where the associations events, actions, mission, membership are introduced and anyone can ask any kind of questions and even if they want they can do the oriental dancing, during the events.

 A study group established in order to periodically read, watch and discuss collectively selected written, visual and auditory material.
+It carries out reading activities and thematic discussions on the themes advocated by the Queer Cyprus Association.
+It also organizes storytelling games.

 Previously ‘read’ material examples: